KansasCityWomeninTechnology/MentorPlaybook/03-tips.md

 * Let them know it's more than ok to take breaks
 * Help them feel capable by allowing them to do things like perform online searches for information or think a problem through out loud
 * Asses skill-levels and adjust your teaching to match
-* Don't use slang or highly technical terms
 * Be ready to explain the same thing multiple ways, multiple times; analogies can also be really helpful
 * Make learning accessible; allow for larger fonts or different mediums for communication
 * Use your judgement for when it's best to provide a quick workaround instead of a more time consuming “perfect” fix

 ## Words and phrases to avoid
 * “Well, actually...”
  * Often provides minor corrections not conducive to furthering understanding
 * “It's easy.”
  * Could imply the learner shouldn't need help or should have known the answer
 * “Just...“